-This month, our attention turns to Spain in southwestern Europe, bordering France, Portugal, Andorra, Gibraltar and Morocco (Ceuta and Melilla).
-The country has 48 million people and the official language is Castilian Spanish.
+Spain is a country in southwestern Europe, bordering France, Portugal, Andorra, Gibraltar and Morocco (Ceuta and Melilla).
+The country has a population of just over 46 million, and the official language is Castilian Spanish.
 There are also Catalan-, Basque- and Galician- speaking minorities in the country.